Centigrade/ngtx/docs/GOOD_TESTS.md

 }));
 ```

 That's much better.
 Now every test reads just like a short story!
 There is not much to think about, it's simple and clear.
+If you want to see a full documentation of ngtx' declarative testing API, please refer to [declarative testing api][declarativetests].

 [api]: ./DOCUMENTATION.md
 [harnesses]: ./HARNESSES.md
 [firststeps]: ./FIRST_STEPS.md
 [home]: ../README.md
+[declarativetests]: ./DECLARATIVE_TEST_API.md
 [jest]: https://jestjs.io/
 [unittests]: https://angular.io/guide/testing